 How much do you pay apprentices?

-You must pay an apprentice aged 16 to 18, and those aged over 19 but in the first year of their apprenticeship, the National Minimum Wage for apprentices which is due to rise from the current rate of £3.40 per hour to £3.50 per hour from 1 April 2017.
+You must pay an apprentice aged 16 to 18, and those aged over 19 but in the first year of their apprenticeship, the National Minimum Wage for apprentices which is £3.50 per hour from 1 April 2017.
 All other apprentices should be paid the rate of NMW applicable to their age.
 To do this, you must draw up an apprenticeship agreement signed by both parties - otherwise you will not be able to pay the apprentice rate of pay and will have to pay the National Minimum Wage applicable to the apprentice's age.

 What are the rules governing apprenticeships?